SujeethJinesh/ME344/summer_2025/README.md

 `ssh -L 8888:localhost:8888 student@hpcc-cluster-[C] -t ssh -L 8888:localhost:8888 compute-1-1`.

 Then you can find the port forwarded address of the jupyter notebook with `egrep -w 'compute|localhost'  slurm-*.out`.
-Now you should be able to connect with the cluster and run jobs.

 The output will look something like this: